Practical tips and tools for growing a business

 Seasonal working capital financing - the most common financing need and niche for alternative financing providers

-It is hard to imagine a more seasonal business than grain farming, where almost all the company's income is concentrated in a few months, while the rest of the time the farm's expenses far exceed its income.
+It is hard to imagine a more seasonal business than grain farming, where almost all the company's income is concentrated in a few months, while the farm's expenses far exceed its income during the rest of the time.
 This situation creates an imbalance in the company's cash flow, which has been further exacerbated by the rising prices of mineral fertilizers and other materials over the past year.
 Therefore, spring is a particularly active time when farms plan the funds needed for the season and are actively looking for funding to do all the preparatory work for a good harvest.

-Similar to long-term loans, credit lines of working capital of commercial banks will also require collateral, while unsecured bank loans often have high qualification criteria, therefore alternative financiers are increasingly addressing this financing need.
+Similar to long-term loans, credit lines for working capital of commercial banks will also require collateral, while unsecured bank loans often have high qualification criteria, so alternative financiers are increasingly addressing this financing need.
 Fast evaluation terms and lower collateral requirements are the primary reasons why, in addition to commercial bank financing, farms also use alternative financing.
-Often, all the largest farm assets already serve as collateral for a bank loan, as a result of which it is impossible to receive additional financing.
+Often, all major farm assets already serve as collateral for a bank loan, as a result of which it is impossible to receive additional financing.
 It is a common practice in the non-banking sector to finance without additional collateral, which is especially appreciated by customers.

-In order to make the daily life of entrepreneurs easier, we have summarized the financiers most suitable for each agricultural company's needs in the following table:
+In order to make the everyday life of entrepreneurs easier, we have summarized the financiers most suitable for each agricultural company's needs in the following table:

 Long-term collateral financing